Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-We have presented a trajectory planning algorithm for global connectivity maintenance of multi-robot systems.
-The planner address two limitations in previous connectivity maintenance works: it accounts for robot motion and sensing uncertainties, and it considers robot motion models which do not necessarily have instantaneously controllable positions.
-To address the connectivity maintenance requirement in the planner, we first define a metric for systems with uncertain robot positions.
-The metric is then used to define a transformed planning problem which is solved by a distributed ADMM setup.
-We analyze the complexity of the optimization step within our ADMM setup and present an approach to reduce its computational load by approximating the required Hessian matrices.
-Finally, we evaluate the planner on simulated \textit{offline} and \textit{online} missions of multi-UAV systems.
-Our algorithm plans trajectories to complete the local tasks for each UAV while maintaining connectivity within the system.
-We simulate a $1000$ trajectory rollouts for each mission and statistically validate the connectivity maintenance. \ifCLASSOPTIONcaptionsoff
+We have presented a trajectory planning algorithm for global connectivity maintenance of multi-robot systems that addresses two limitations in related work: it accounts for robot motion and sensing uncertainties, and it considers general linear robot motion models which do not necessarily have an instantaneously changeable direction of motion.
+For connectivity maintenance, we first define a weighted undirected graph to represent connectivity of a system with uncertain robot positions.
+The algebraic connectivity of this graph is then used to define a transformed trajectory planning problem which is solved by a distributed ADMM setup.
+We present an approach to reduce the computational load of the ADMM optimization step by approximating the required Hessian matrices.
+Finally, we evaluate the planner under real-time constraints on a simulated multi-UAV mission with multiple segments.
+Our planner plans trajectories attempting the complete the local UAV tasks while satisfying the connectivity maintenance requirement.